scams-research/scams-research.github.io/index.md

 Research in the {{ site.title }} group focuses on developing and applying mathematical techniques to understand the motions of atoms and molecules.
 In particular, we focus on the use of computational simulation and neutron and x-ray scattering methods.
+This work bridges chemistry and physics with applied mathematics and statistics.
 We work closely with national and international neutron and x-ray scattering facilities to develop analysis approaches that maximise the information obtained from a scattering experiment.

-We are also keen to collaborate on chemical data analysis projects outside of the scattering domain, so please feel free to [get in touch](./contact/).
+If you are interesting in discussing science with us, please feel free to [get in touch](./contact/).